MolSSI-Education/cpp_programming/01-07-homework2.md

 ~~~
 {: .language-python}

 1. Recalculate your total potential energy using the new `calculate_distance` function, and check against the value from NIST.
+This will require you to collaborate with the person implementing the section on cutoffs.
     - Write an `assert` statement to check the NIST value.